 The diversity of opinions and considerations are a signal—an incredibly clear indication—that this issue requires consultation and collaboration before any decisions are made.
 We may not agree with one another but including all the different voices and perspectives will enable a more thoughtful and promising approach to this problem.

 To this end, The Federation Board of Directors has requested that the Minister of Children and Family Development convene a gathering of people interested in this issue to inform whatever the next steps may be.
-(You can read a PDF copy of the letter below.)
+(You can read a PDF copy of the letter on the member’s section of our website.)

 We have also pulled together a small working group of Federation members interested in contributing to our organization’s efforts.
 If you are interested in being more involved, please contact The Federation’s Research and Policy Analyst Pam Alcorn.